Searching for God

 The Pain of Nada

 But community is only one instrument of God’s presence.
 The Eucharist, of course, is the pre-eminent Presence of God with His People.
-If you want to be with Jesus, just go to your local Church and sit before the Tabernacle.[3]cf. Real Food, Real Presence As the Curé of Ars would say:
+If you want to be with Jesus, just go to your local Church and sit before the tabernacle or monstrance.[3]cf. Real Food, Real Presence As the Curé of Ars would say:

 I look at Him and He looks at me. —St. John Vianney, CCC n.
 2715

-But when you or I say “Where did God go?“, what we really mean is that we have lost all sensible and spiritual experience of His presence — even before the Eucharist.
+But when you or I say “Where did God go?,” what we really mean is that we have lost all sensible and spiritual experience of His presence — even before the Eucharist.
 We feel dry, uninspired, flat.
 Our times of prayer are difficult… Mass is a drudgery… trying to focus on God is a battle filled with distractions and boredom.
-We may even feel this way within an authentic Christian community![4]See Part Four of the Catechism of the Catholic Church on all the dimensions of prayer, including the interior battles and their often hidden purposes.
+We may even feel this wherever two or three are gathered in His Name![4]See Part Four of the Catechism of the Catholic Church on all the dimensions of prayer, including the interior battles and their often hidden purposes.
+So, what’s going on?

-In truth, there comes a point when the Father says it’s time for us to move from crawling to walking, from walking to running, and from running to soaring in the spiritual life.[5]Deuteronomy 32:11-13: “As an eagle incites its nestlings, hovering over its young, so He spread his wings, took them, bore them upon His pinions.
+In truth, there comes a point when the Father says to each of His children: it’s time to move from crawling to walking, from walking to running, and from running to soaring in the spiritual life.[5]Deuteronomy 32:11-13: “As an eagle incites its nestlings, hovering over its young, so He spread his wings, took them, bore them upon His pinions.
 The LORD alone guided them, no foreign god was with them.
 He had them mount the summits of the land….”
-And little has anything to do with the emotions.
-Rather, it’s about drawing ever deeper into the heart of God and into union with Him.
-As St. John of the Cross would say, we must eventually pass through “nada” — nothing—attachment to nothing, including spiritual consolations, in order to arrive at pure union with God.
+It actually has little to do with the emotions and feelings.
+Rather, it’s about drawing ever deeper into the heart of God and into union with Him and the Divine Will.
+As St. John of the Cross would say, we must eventually pass through “nada” — nothing —attachment to nothing, including spiritual consolations, in order to arrive at pure union with God.
 There is no full communion with the Divine without this purgation.[6]Purgatory is not a “second chance” or a third option between Heaven and Hell.
 It is the essential divine process of purifying a soul that is already saved, of sanctifying a person who is not yet perfect in love, although he is justified by grace.

 I am the true vine, and my Father is the vine grower.
 He takes away every branch in me that does not bear fruit, and every one that does he prunes so that it bears more fruit.
 (John 15:1-2)